shengyun-zhou/llvm-cross-toolchains/README.md

 The file `version` contains the versions of some important toolchain components, such as LLVM, glibc, musl-libc and so on.

-The array variable `CROSS_TARGETS` in the file `config` defines all cross target triples to be built.
+The array variable `CROSS_TARGETS` in the file `cross-targets` defines all cross target triples to be built.

-You can change `version` and `config` based on your need.
+You can change `version` and `cross-targets` based on your need.

 #### Prepare stuff